QuantumDamage/iota.lib.py/tutorials/helloworld/helloworld.md

 # PyOTA "Hello world" tutorial.

-The goal of this tutorial is to create new empty wallet based on new random seed and to transfer IOTA tokens to it from wallet generated via the faucet.
+The goal of this tutorial is to create a new, empty wallet based on a new random seed and to transfer IOTA tokens to it from a wallet generated via the faucet.
+In this tutorial the following tools are used:

+* Jupyter notebooks - version XX.XX
+* more?

 ## Imports
-Currently, we have following imports:
+Currently, we have the following imports:
  * iota - module name for [PyOTA](https://pyota.readthedocs.io/en/latest/)
  * secrets - "The [secrets](https://docs.python.org/3/library/secrets.html#module-secrets) module is used for generating cryptographically strong random numbers suitable for managing data such as passwords, account authentication, security tokens, and related secrets."
  * requests - "[Requests](http://docs.python-requests.org/en/master/) is an elegant and simple HTTP library for Python, built for human beings."